TesisRedes-DianaHellis-2021/SkinCancerClassifier/README.md

 # SkinCancerClassifier
-This repository matches with a public research about the develpment of a embedded system for skin cancer lesions classification.
-The author are Diana Merchan And Hellis Navarro, ans this project was made it in the frame of the undergraduate research to optate for the engineer professional grade.
+This repository coincides with a public research on the development of an integrated system for the classification of skin cancer lesions.
+The authors are Diana Merchan and Hellis Navarro, and this project was carried out within the framework of undergraduate research to qualify for the degree professional engineer.